Thread: Artist Residency & Cultural Center

 Thread's role as a socio-cultural center in Sinthian is most pronounced in its function as an agricultural hub.
 We provide training, fertile land, and a meeting place for the local and regional community to increase their economic stability.
 The roof collects and retains rainwater, creating a viable source for the majority of these new agricultural projects during the eight-month dry season.

-The residency program facilitates the traveling to and inhabiting of the remote destination of Sinthian in order to allow more people from different parts of West Africa and the world to come to this inspiring location.
-The residency is not limited to artists from abroad as it often hosts local and Senegalese artists.
+The residency program allows more people from different parts of West Africa and the world to come to this inspiring location.
+It is not limited to artists from abroad as we often host local and Senegalese artists.
 Too, we are interested in artists with a flexible but deep interest in the locality; not those with a casual or condescending curiosity of the "other."
 The residencies are an opportunity to create cultural bridges.

 The residencies are awarded to dancers, painters, writers, choreographers, architects, designers, sculptors, photographers, musicians and others who will be able to focus on their own work while at other times interacting with the local community and opening doors to a population that has little exposure to ulterior perspectives and forms of creativity not local to Sinthian.